uspki/policies/certificate-policy.md

 CAA checking is optional for certificates only when a Certificate Transparency pre-certificate was created and logged in at least two public logs, and CAA records were checked for the pre-certificate.

 CAs are permitted to treat a record lookup failure as permission to issue only if all the following are true:
--  the failure is outside the CA’s infrastructure
+-  The failure is outside the CA’s infrastructure
--  the lookup has been retried at least once
+-  The lookup has been retried at least once
--  the domain’s zone does not have a DNSSEC validation chain to the ICANN root
+-  The domain’s zone does not have a DNSSEC validation chain to the ICANN root

 CAs shall document potential issuances that were prevented by a CAA record in sufficient detail to provide feedback on the circumstances, and should dispatch reports of such issuance requests to the contact(s) stipulated in the CAA iodef record(s), if present.
 CAs are not expected to support URL schemes in the iodef record other than mailto: or https:.